-- Henna is brown in color and lasts about a 1 to 1.5 weeks.
+- A henna tattoo is brown in color and lasts about 1.5 weeks, 2 depending on location.
 This artistry is traditionally found throughout Africa and Asia.
-Main source of dye is a plant material and essential oil
+The main source of dye is a plant material and essential oil as a carrier.

-- Jagua is blue-black in color, similar to a permanent tattoo, and lasts about 2 weeks, up to 3 depending on placement.
-Jagua juice used to stain the skin is traditionally found in many regions of South America and the Caribbean.
+- A jagua tattoo is blue-black in color, similar to a permanent tattoo, and lasts about 2 weeks, up to 3 depending on placement.
+Jagua juice used to stain the skin is traditionally found in many regions of South America, South Pacifuc Islands, and the Caribbean.
 This is a fruit juice that dyes the skin, so do not use this if you are allergic to any fruits.

 Results can vary for everyone and the color of the skin doesn't have much to do with that variance.
 Both henna and jagua will show on darker skin tones but the darkness of the stain can be affected by many things.
 Body temperature plays a huge role (the hotter the better, that's why we suggest getting into the sun), as well as skin type, lifestyle, area on the body etc. If you didn't achieve the results you had hoped for, try going over the design with a second application, or we choosing another location.
 If you are weary, before we apply the art let's talk about what you think might affect your chances of a dark henna tattoo stain.